MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/csimplestringt-class.md

  A pointer to the memory manager for the `CSimpleStringT` object.

 ### Remarks
  Call this method to retrieve the memory manager used by the `CSimpleStringT` object.
-For more information on memory managers and string objects, see [Memory Management and CStringT](../Topic/Memory%20Management%20with%20CStringT).
+For more information on memory managers and string objects, see [Memory Management and CStringT](../memory-management-with-cstringt.md).

 ### Requirements
  **Header:** atlsimpstr.h

-## CSimpleStringT::GetString
+##  <a name="csimplestringt__getstring"></a>  CSimpleStringT::GetString
 Retrieves the character string.

 ### Syntax